High-energy $\pi\pi$ scattering without and with photon radiation: Some remarks on the literature concerning Low's theorem

 \section{Some remarks on the literature concerning Low's theorem}

-Here we compare our findings concerning the revision of the order $\omega^{0}$ term in the soft-photon expansion from Sec.~\ref{sec:3} to results from a number of papers from the literature.
+Here we compare our findings concerning the Laurent series for the soft-photon expansion from Sec.~\ref{sec:3} to results from a number of papers from the literature.
 We find it surprising that so many versions of ``Low's theorem'' can be found in the literature.
 This, clearly, poses the question if they are all equivalent.
 A genuine theorem of QFT should give a unique result.
 We think that a clarification of this question is important especially for experimentalist trying to check this theorem.
 They should know precisely what they are supposed to check.
 In this spirit, as a service to experimentalists, and in order to answer to various points raised by the referee of our paper, we shall in the following compare results from the literature to our findings.

 For these comparisons we shall mainly restrict ourselves to the simple pion-pion scattering reactions (\ref{2.1}) and (\ref{2.2}).

 We start by recalling our Eqs.~(\ref{3.25}) and (\ref{3.26}) which we specialise here for real photons, $k^{2} = 0$.
 We get then for $\pi^{-} \pi^{0} \to \pi^{-} \pi^{0} \gamma$, dropping gauge terms proportional to~$k_{\lambda}$,